hughker/documentation/onboarding/productFeed.md

 ## Introduction

-This document presents the product feed specification for the feeds to be sent to Findify.
+This document presents the product feed specification for the CSV feeds sent to Findify.

-The product feed must be sent in CSV format.
-In order for the product feed to be synchronized periodically with the search engine, the CSV file must be accessible via HTTP (or HTTPS).
-Findify is supporting files behind basic authentication.
+In order for Findify to synchronize periodically your products with our system, the CSV file must be publicly accessible.
+Findify is supporting feeds available via HTTP or HTTPS (behind a basic authentication).

 ## Mandatory fields